Is It Important to Get Only One Possibility While Solving Puzzles?

 6. 8 is the Odd One Out because it is the only digit that reads the same when it is turned upside down.

-8. 8 is the Odd One Out because it is the only digits that can be obtained by the sum of the two numbers from the given set in exactly two different ways from the given set of digits. i.e. 2+6 and 3+5
+8. 8 is the Odd One Out because it is the only digit that can be obtained by the sum of the two numbers from the given set in exactly two different ways from the given set of digits. i.e. 2+6 and 3+5

 I will stop here.
 There could be endless different solutions to this puzzle.
 Were you able to think of a different solution to this puzzle?
 If yes, please write down your answer along with a logical explanation in the comments.